MohamedKerkeb/MohamedKerkeb/README.md

 # 👋 Hi, I’m @MohamedKerkeb

 My name is Mohamed and I'm a web developer rookie.
-I'm from France, living in Paris and currently working "La Poste".
+I'm from France, living in Paris and currently working "La Banque Postale".

 ## Languages and Tools
+Langages:
+- React
+- Angular
+- NodeJs
+- Java
+- JS
+- Html & CSS

 ## Where to find me